Vrixyz/techycards/docs/HOW_TO_PLAY.md

 ## Additional notes

 If a card description conflicts against these rules, the card description should be the priority.
 If 2 cards are conflicting, the last played or activated card should be the priority.

+Rules are sometimes complicated and if you think they are ambiguous, [please open an issue](https://github.com/Vrixyz/techycards/issues)!

+If a rule can be interprated in an advantageous way for the player playing the card, this interpretation takes priority.

+Adapt the rules to have fun, and discuss the cards, did you know all those names before?